dioptra-io/iprs/README.md

 # Related Initiatives

-The Sorbonne IP Route Survey is related to several other initiatives, each of which predates IPRS by many years.
+The Sorbonne IP Route Survey is related to several other initiatives, most of which predate IPRS by many years.
 These include IP-level data sets and BGP-level data sets.

 IPRS is most similar to the following IP-level route tracing initiative: